giellalt/lang-koi/koi.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adverbs_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/adverbs_newwords.lexc)</small>This is where new words from kpv are initially shown

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/adjectives_newwords.lexc)</small>This is where new words from kpv are initially shown

+These are koi verbs

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/nouns.lexc)</small>This is where new words from kpv are initially shown
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/verbs_newwords.lexc)</small>This is where new words from kpv are initially shown

 2016-07-14